Vertex Cuts

-\begin{conj}[Kropholler] Let $A$ be a subset of a finitely generated group $G$ and let $H$ be a subgroup of $G$ such that $AH=A$.
-Let $A$ and $G\setminus A$ be $H$-infinite and let $Ag\setminus A$ be $H$-finite, for all $g\in G$.
+\begin{coro} Let $A$ be a subset of a finitely generated group $G$ and let $H$ be a subgroup of $G$ such that $AH=A$.
+Let $A$ and $G\setminus A$ be left $H$-infinite and let $Ag\setminus A$ be left $H$-finite, for all $g\in G$.
 Then $G$ admits a non-trivial splitting over a group which is commensurable with a subgroup of $H$. \end{coro}

 \begin{proof} Let $S$ be a finite generating set and let $X$ be the quotient of $\mathrm{Cay}(G,S)$ by the action of $H$ on the right.
 That is, the vertices are the left cosets of $H$ and two cosets are adjacent (as vertices of $X$) if they contain adjacent vertices in $\mathrm{Cay}(G,S)$.
 The condition $AH=A$ means that $A$ is a union of left $H$-cosets.
 The graph $X$ is infinite (possibly non-locally finite), $G$-transitive and the projection of $A$ is infinite and has finite boundary.
 Since $X$ is transitive and since there is an infinite set (the set $A$) with finite boundary and infinite complement, $X$ it has more than one end and thus a non-trivial $G$-invariant cut system.
 The statement now follows from Theorem~\ref{theo:split_vertexstabilizer}. \end{proof}

 If one could get a $G$-graph for the case of Kropholler's conjecture with the same properties as in Corollary~\ref{coro:krop}, then the conjecture would follow.